fredocli/hugo/content/recipes/fyldte_chokolader/fyldte_chokolader-07.en.md

 ---
-title: licorice ganache
+title: lemon ganache
 lang: english
 tags:
     - chocolaterie
+    - white chocolates
-    - dark chocolate
+    - ginger
-    - licorice
+    - marzipan
 markup: pandoc
 ---

-# DARK LICORICE GANACHE
+# LEMON GANACHE

+For about 40 pcs. filled chocolates.

 ## INGREDIENTS

+- 60 g whipping cream
-- 200 g dark chocolate 57% cocoa
+- 160 g white chocolate
-- 180 g whipping cream
+- 60 g lemon juice
-- 1 tsp. licorice powder
+- 1 grated lemon zest

 ## PREPARATION

-Pour whipping cream and licorice powder into a saucepan and bring to a boil.
+Pour whipping cream, lemon zest and lemon juice into a saucepan and bring to a boil.
-Sift the whipping cream with a fine sieve.
-Check that the cooked whipping cream weighs 180 g.
+Sift the liquid with a fine sieve and check that the liquid weighs 100 g.
 If necessary, add a bit water.
-Pour the hot whipping cream into the chocolate and stir with a rubber spatula until the ganache is uniform and homogeneous.
+Pour the hot liquid into the  white chocolate and stir with a rubber spatula until the ganache is uniform and homogeneous.
 Fill the mixture in a piping bag.